Listed below are frequently asked questions relating to water quality.

 Some types of dishwashers require you to program them with a hardness setting.
 For Logan’s water supply, please refer to the table below for correct dishwasher settings.

-Average hardness values of Logan’s water for different measurement units used around the world
+The table below shows the average hardness values of Logan’s water for different measurement units used around the world.

 |Country of manufacture||Measurement unit||Average hardness|

 |Australia||mg/L (milligrams of CaCo3 per litre)||117|

 |Germany||˚d (German degree or 10 mg of CaO per litre)||6.6|

 |England||˚e (English degree or 1 grain CaCO3 per UK gallon)||8.2|

 |France||˚f (French degree or 10 mg of CaCO3 per litre)||12.0|

 |Other||Physical Measure mval/L (50 mg CaCo3 per litre)||2.35|

 Logan City Council’s water hardness depends on the water source and season, and will change depending on where Seqwater sources the drinking water.
 The water supplied to Logan is commonly within the ‘good quality’ range of 60-200mg/L CaCO3, being normal hardness.